MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 - This isn't a guide, this is a mechanic overview.
 There's many ways to handle these mechanics - do whatever's best for your raid team.
 - Power for final encounter is {{power}} on Legend difficulty and {{site.data.destiny.power.max | plus: 30}} on Master difficulty.
-- Enemy type for the entire raid is Shadow Legion Cabal, excluding the final boss.
+- Enemy type for the entire raid is Shadow Legion Cabal.
+Final boss might be counted as Shadow Legion, but I haven't tested it.

 ## Ammo Generation
 The DPS checks in the raid aren't tight, but if an extra kick is needed for DPS then the following options are available: